 For many scenes stacking the photos in Photoshop or special software like Helicon Focus is very easy.
 I do it all manually in Photoshop.
 After aligning the photos, which is important because changing the focus also slightly alters the focal length, I work with masks to puzzle the sharp pieces together.

 Problems arise with moving elements, especially in the foreground.
-Then the stacking can become a real pain and often also requires an amount of retouching in order to fit everything together.
+Then the photo editing that is involved in the focus stacking can become a real pain and often also requires an amount of retouching in order to fit everything together.

 Sunshine : Prints Available

 Equipment: Canon EOS 5D Mark II | Canon 70-200mm f/4 L IS

 Exif: f/11 | 24mm | ISO 100 – 800 | 1/20s – 3s